laravel-enso/documentation/docs/packages/localisation.md

    - `name` - the language code, e.g. 'en'
    - `display_name` - the label for the language, visible in the UI, e.g. 'English'
    - `flag` - the icon class used for showing the flag
+   - `is_active` - flag for marking a language as active/inactive

 - when translating, the new Laravel mechanism is used, respectively the `__()` function
 - the main language is considered to be english